Share article:

 One of the most common uses for SMS?
 Confirming a customer’s booking or sending an appointment reminder.
 Short and sweet, a simple text works perfectly to let people know their booking is confirmed.
 And a follow-up reminder the day before is super helpful to reduce the likelihood of no-shows.

 Need help here?
-See our top tips for sending automated SMS appointment reminders.
+Read our guide to SMS for appointment reminders.

 For booking confirmations and reminders: SMS wins.